 The stain is faded after I wiped off the milk ( Give a nice wipe because milk will stink after sometime).
 But it is not gone altogether.
 Anyways I didnot expect more from this aged and set stain anyway.
 I will try to soak the milk overnight and see how it goes.

 Another book on stain removal mentions using toothpaste (non-gel type )on the stain.
 Toothpaste do work – it is meant to clean stains on your teeth.

 I had this Ayurvedic paste but I suppose the regular white one would be better.
-I risked putting this red concotion because the top was an old one.
-I suppose toothpaste may fade the sorrounding area if used on stains on coloured fabric.
+I risked putting this red concoction because the top was an old one.
+I suppose toothpaste may fade the surrounding area if used on stains on coloured fabric.

 After keeping the paste for 30 minutes I washed the garment with soap.
 The stain had vanished.
 So this tip works.

 Then I used Hand sanitizer.
 Hand sanitizer is for my husband what tape measure is to me.
 I always have at least 4 tape measures all over the house at any time – the same way, he has hand sanitizer everywhere.
 Atleast 4 bottles are always working overtime keeping all of our hands clean and sanitized.